ChessWorld.net - Play Online Chess

 Attraction Rating: 1000+

-Forcing an enemy piece (often the King) onto a square where it becomes vulnerable to a follow-up tactic.
+A tactical motif where you lure (or force) an opponent's piece onto a vulnerable square where it becomes a target for a follow-up tactic.

 Back-Rank Mate Rating: 600+

-A checkmate delivered by a Rook or Queen on the 8th rank because the King is trapped by its own pawns.
+A checkmate delivered by a Rook or Queen on the 8th rank because the King is trapped behind its own pawns (often fixed by making luft).

 Battery Rating: 800+

-Lining up two or more pieces (Rooks, Queen, Bishops) on the same file or diagonal to multiply their power.
+Lining up two or more pieces on the same file or diagonal to multiply their attacking power.

-• Alekhine's Gun: Two Rooks stacked behind a Queen.
+• Alekhine's Gun: A powerful triple battery: two Rooks stacked behind a Queen on a file.

-• Queen + Bishop: The classic battery for delivering checkmate on g7 or h7.
+• Queen + Bishop: The classic diagonal battery for delivering checkmate on g7 or h7.

-Moving a piece (often with a sacrifice) solely to open a square or line for a more powerful piece.
+Moving a piece (often with a sacrifice) solely to vacate a key square or open a line for a more powerful piece.

 Deflection Rating: 1100+